 LCA and ECI are not everyday concepts that everyone immediately understands.
 Many people experience the matter as complex.
 At Ecochain we would like to do something about that.

-In order to help the public lighting sector get going, we have been working on a ‘Manual ECI’ that makes the concept tangible and concrete; a manual completely tailored to the sector.
-It describes the angels and clamps of this new world of lighting, with the aim of enabling rapid integration.
+To help the public lighting sector get going, Ecochain created a ‘Manual to ECI’ that makes the concept tangible and concrete – completely tailored to the sector.
+Enabling rapid integration.

-This guide is there to help governments and suppliers with the request and the preparation of setting up a Life Cycle Assessment of luminaires.
+This guide helps governments and suppliers with setting up ECI requests and the preparation of setting up a Life Cycle Assessment for luminaires.
 The theme ‘circularity in public lighting’ is central.
 The document (in Dutch) includes:

 - A brief explanation of the synergy of circularity, life cycle assessments, and the environmental cost indicator (ECI).

 - Step-by-step plans for ‘circular procurement’ for governments and ‘circular production’ for suppliers and producers of luminaires.

 - Insight into the environmental impact of luminaires with visualizations of extensive scenarios.

 With the manual, both clients and suppliers can get started with circular purchasing and ECI.
 You can receive the manual (in Dutch) for free by sending an email to firstname.lastname@example.org and mentioning your name and company/organization.

 A Life Cycle Assessment (LCA) is a scientific method used to calculate the overall environmental impact of a product over the product’s entire life cycle of products and activities.
 The method is anchored in ISO standards, on which in turn the European and Dutch standards are based.